pycom/pycom-documentation/chapter/firmwareapi/pycom/network/lora.md

 import struct

 # Initialize LoRa in LORAWAN mode.
-# Please pick the region that matches were you are using the device:
+# Please pick the region that matches where you are using the device:
 # Asia = LoRa.AS923
 # Australia = LoRa.AU915
 # Europe = LoRa.EU868